FAQ: Frequently Asked QuestionsGENERALITIES ABOUT THE PHOSPHENISM PRACTICE

 It is possible to produce phosphenes by compressing the eyes with the fingers.
 This technique is used a lot by yogis, but in time, it can produce a displacement of the crystalline lens.
 That is the reason why we do not use that technique.

 If you get hit on the eye, you can see flashing lights: they are also phosphenes by compression.

 27 - What are the different categories of phosphenes used in Phosphenism?

 We mainly use the type of phosphenes that eye doctors call ‟after-images”, ‟images of retinal persistence” or ‟post-images”, they can be produced in several ways.
-Also, retinal persistence is one of the most important principles of cinema: in 1829, a Belgian named Plateau, discovered that an image leaves a mark on the retina for one tenth of a second.
-Thus a series of ten images streaming during a second gives the impression of movement.
-The first machine designed by this inventor was called the phenakisticope.
+Also, retinal persistence is one of the most important principles of cinema: in 1829, a Belgian named Plateau discovered that an image leaves a mark on the retina for one-tenth of a second.
+Thus, a series of ten images streaming during a second gives the impression of movement.
+The first machine designed by this inventor was called the phenakistiscope.
 Phosphenes, with that discovery, had a bright future ahead.

-We only use and practice with physiological phosphenes and ‟acouphenes” (tinnitus).
+We only use and practice with physiological phosphenes and acouphenes (the French word for tinnitus).

 28 - Where does the word ‟Phosphene” come from?